 Appearance: clear, colorless Physical form: liquid Odor: ester-like, mild pungent Density at 25℃: 1.106 g/cm3

-Hydroxyethyl Acrylate (HEA) is also a very useful feedstock for chemical syntheses because it readily undergoes addition reactions with a wide variety of organic and inorganic compounds.
+Hydroxyethyl Acrylate (HEA) is a very useful feedstock for chemical syntheses because it readily undergoes additional reactions with a wide variety of organic and inorganic compounds.
 The key functional comonomer for the synthesis of slump retention polycarboxylate superplasticizer (sPCE).